wsttiger/cudaqx/docs/sphinx/examples_rst/qec/decoders.rst

 The following example shows how to generate training data using Stim's built-in surface code generator, train an MLP decoder with PyTorch, and export the model to ONNX format.
-For instructions on installing PyTorch, see :ref:`Optional Dependencies <optional-dependencies>`.
+For instructions on installing PyTorch, see :ref:`Installing PyTorch <installing-pytorch>`.

 .. literalinclude:: ../../examples/qec/python/train_mlp_decoder.py
    :language: python